|

 On Krk

-island, Baska is a long stretch of sandy beach.
+island, Baska is a long stretch of pebbly beach.
 Framed by barren

 mountains that constantly change colour with the sunlight, the setting